|

-network is the Green Line, which consists of four different branches that go
+network is the Green Line, which consists of four different branches.

-under downtown in part through America's oldest subway.
+under downtown in the Tremont St. Subway, America's oldest underground transit

 The heavy traffic and the multiple destinations result in headways